 - Timing phase offset: 31% of a bit time

 - Carrier frequency offset: 11% of the bit rate

-- Multipath channel: A direct path, a reflected path with relative amplitude of 0.6 arriving after a relative delay of 0.76 and another reflected path with relative amplitude of 0.2 arriving after a relative delay of 1.03
+- Multipath channel: A direct path and two reflected paths with relative amplitudes of 0.6 and 0.2 arriving after relative delays of 0.76 and 1.03, respectively

 (If you are unfamiliar with the above terms, there is no need to worry.
 This website has plenty of explanations on these topics.)
 The I and Q parts shown in the above figure are the two components of a complex signal.
 I cover complex numbers as a starting point to build our Digital Signal Processing (DSP) toolkit.
 Also, I like to view the same IQ signal in a 3D figure as shown below which offers several advantages over the separate two 2D figures.